-Although Filipinos require a visa in Cuba, we don’t really need to endure a rigorous process in getting one.
-Philippines is one of the countries that can get Tourist Card in order to enter Cuba (although some websites will tell you that we need to apply for visa beforehand).
+Although Filipinos require a visa for Cuba, we don’t really need to endure a rigorous process in getting one.
+Philippines is one of the countries that can get Tourist Card in order to enter Cuba.
 Tourist card will allow you to stay in Cuba for 30 days which you can extend for the same period of time once you’re already in Cuba.
 So here are the ways on how to get Cuba tourist visa for Filipino citizen.

 Where Can You Obtain Tourist Card?